NVIDIA/cuda-samples/Samples/7_libNVVM/uvmlite/README.md

     size_t      size_xxx; // size of xxx
     result = cuModuleGetGlobal(&devp_xxx, &size_xxx, hModule, "xxx");

-Whether of not the pointer points to a managed memory may be queried by calling cuPointerGetAttribute() with the pointer attribute CU_POINTER_ATTRIBUTE_IS_MANAGED.
+Whether or not the pointer points to managed memory may be queried by calling cuPointerGetAttribute() with the pointer attribute CU_POINTER_ATTRIBUTE_IS_MANAGED.